Eye care is a vast field that encompasses various medical and cosmetic treatments.

 Some patients may need to consult an eye surgeon for eye-related medical issues, while others may only require aesthetic improvements in the areas surrounding the eyes.
 Ophthalmologists, optometrists, and opticians all play an important role in offering complete eye care.

-Board certified ophthalmologist Dr. Tanya Khan provides safe and proven eye care procedures to patients in Austin, Dallas, Texas, and surrounding communities.
+Board certified ophthalmologist Dr. Tanya Khan provides safe and proven eye care procedures to patients in Plano, Dallas, Texas, and surrounding communities.

 Eye Care Providers

 Three types of providers can offer eye and vision care.
 It is advisable for patients to understand the difference between the training and expertise of different providers to be able to make appropriate choices.